ykasidit/ecodroidlink/README.markdown

 - For static ip examples please see <https://wiki.debian.org/NetworkConfiguration#Bridging> - for most computers which have eth0 only - make sure you remove the eth1 from the bridge_ports.

-- Make sure you removed do not have a line to setup dhcp for your interface (eth0) otherwise it could cause strange behavior - only set ip/dhcp for the bridge as explained in <http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge#Creating_a_bridge_device>.
+- Make sure you remove the dhcp setup line for your interface (which looks like 'iface eth0 inet dhcp') otherwise it could cause strange behavior - only set ip/dhcp for the bridge as explained in <http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge#Creating_a_bridge_device>.

-- Restart your computer (sudo shutdown -r now), make sure internet works, then specify the bridge's name (like 'br0') - for example: sudo ./edl_main --use_existing_bridge br0
+- Restart your computer (sudo shutdown -r now), make sure internet works, for example: ping www.google.com

+- Finally, use --use_existing_bridge to specify the bridge's name (like 'br0') to edl_main - for example:
+<pre>sudo ./edl_main --use_existing_bridge br0</pre>

+- If you're using the auto-start-on-boot feature.
+Remember to edit the startup-script:  <pre>sudo nano /etc/init.d/ecodroidlink</pre> to make the edl_main line look like 'edl_main --use_existing_bridge br0 &' too.

 License
 -------